mikey-t/swig/docs/SwigDevNotes.md

 So the entry is always ESM, but really it's a combination of ts-node and the cjs version of the script that enables the dynamic typescript file import.
 There might be other better ways to do this - I'll look into it.

 Note that this doesn't apply to tsx, which currently doesn't work well when dynamically importing a commonjs typescript file (main readme points out that the commonjs/typescript mixed esm/cjs syntax scenario needs ts-node over tsx).

-## Volta Gotcha with Global Node CLI

-I'm using Volta for managing node/npm on my machine - you can ignore this if you don't use Volta.

-If you install a new version of `swig-cli` globally with `volta install swig-cli@latest`, it will correctly get the new version and install it, but if you run `swig` with this new version in a directory of a project that has an older version of `swig-cli` installed (so it's swigfile can import `series`/`parallel`), it will use the older version in the project-local node_modules.
-The volta folks advertise this as intended and the better way to handle global tools, which kinda makes sense I suppose.
-But it has the potential to be a pain in this particular scenario.

-If this ends up being a real problem, I might have to split the executable and the `series`/`parallel` exports to separate packages, or find some other similar solution to keep them more separate.
-Note that this isn't a problem with just `swig-cli` - this is problem across the board with globally installed npm packages (conflicts between global and project local versions).

 ## Explanation of Async Wrappers